MatteoGioia/neuron/zettelkasten/University/Distributed Systems/DS II - Reaching Consensus.md

     - How does the recovery protocol work?
 Describe how the DTlog is used to safely recover from a node failing and restarting.
     - What's Paxos?
 What does it guarantee?
 Describe the protocol and prove its safety.
 Why can't we make Paxos live, but we can still guarantee progress?
     - How can we "optimise Paxos"?
 How can we make it faster?
     - What's the idea behind fast Paxos?
 Why do we need a bigger quorum?
 Describe the protocol and show its safety.
+What is the new rule for acceptance?

 ## Consensus on transaction